exercism/javascript/concepts/arrays/introduction.md

 ### splice

-> The splice() method changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.
+> The [`splice()`][mdn-splice] method changes the contents of an array by removing or replacing existing elements and/or adding new elements in place.
 This method returns an array containing the deleted elements.[^5]

 ```javascript
 const numbers = [1, 'two', 3, 'four'];